stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.16 `NewExtendedMiningJob` (Server -> Client)
-(Extended and group channels only)
+Extended and group channels only.

 For an **extended channel**:
 The whole search space of the job is owned by the specified channel.
-If the `future_job` field is set to False, the client MUST start to mine on the new job as soon as possible after receiving this message.

 For a **group channel**:
 This is a broadcast variant of `NewMiningJob` message with the `merkle_root` field replaced by `merkle_path` and coinbase transaction prefix and suffix, for further traffic optimization.
 The Merkle root is then defined deterministically for each channel by the common `merkle_path` and unique `extranonce_prefix` serialized into the coinbase.
 The full coinbase is then constructed as follows: `coinbase_tx_prefix + extranonce_prefix + coinbase_tx_suffix`.

-The proxy MAY transform this multicast variant for downstream standard channels into `NewMiningJob` messages by computing the derived Merkle root for them.
+The proxy may transform this multicast variant for downstream standard channels into `NewMiningJob` messages by computing the derived Merkle root for them.
-A proxy MUST translate the message for all downstream channels belonging to the group which don’t signal that they accept extended mining jobs in the `SetupConnection` message (intended and expected behavior for end mining devices).
+A proxy must translate the message for all downstream channels belonging to the group which don’t signal that they accept extended mining jobs in the `SetupConnection` message intended and expected behavior for end mining devices.

 ```
 +-------------------------+----------------+---------------------------------------------------------------------------+